-Benefits of Fuel Injector Cleaner
+"Benefits" of Fuel Injector Cleaner

 Cleaning carbon deposits from a dirty fuel system will help increase your overall fuel efficiency.
 Your injectors will be able to provide an adequate fuel to air ratio that the vehicle needs to combust properly.
-This is more eco-friendly and saves you money.

 This topic is somewhat controversial.
 People like to claim that the cleaner is going to cost more money over time.
 Truth be told, these products are relatively inexpensive and if you buy in bulk they are even cheaper.
 Personally, i'd rather burn all the fuel that I put in my tank than spit it out of my exhaust.

 There are two main types of fuel injector cleaner available: dissolvents and detergents.

 These are the more popular and widely used option.
 The most common ingredient to look for is polyetheramine or PEA.
 PEA is the strongest cleaning agent available.